JKd3vLD/BalatroTagPreview/README.md

 </div>

-## How to Download <a name = "how_to_download"></a>
+## How to Install <a name = "how_to_install"></a>

 - You will need Steamodded v0.9.8 or higher.
-It can be found [here](https://github.com/Steamopollys/Steamodded)
+[Steamodded](https://github.com/Steamopollys/Steamodded).
-- Download the latest release of Tag Preview
+- Download the latest release of Tag Preview.
-- Extract the lua file in a new folder inside the Mods folder (example: %appdata%/Balatro/Mods/TagsPreview)
+- Extract the lua file in a new folder inside the Mods folder (example: %appdata%/Balatro/Mods/TagsPreview).